wistia/wistia-open-docs/_posts/player-api.md

 ### Pause Other Videos When Another is Played

-Don't like the barage of sound that comes from three different videos playing in the same page?
+Don't like the barrage of sound that comes from three different videos playing in the same page?
 This snippet will pause all videos that aren't currently
 playing: